Introduction: The Random Lamp That Started It All

 What’s Google Lens Used For (In Real Reselling)

 I use Google Lens almost daily, but not just to ID products.
-It helps me make smarter, faster sourcing decisions.
+It helps me producesmarter, faster sourcing decisions.

 Here’s how I use it step by step: